 - ✔Notify us of any unauthorized activity within 60 days of the date we sent the account statement showing that activity

 - ✔Protect your user name and related account information

 - ✔Do not reply to email requests for personal or financial information

 Online security is a working partnership.
 We are dedicated to protecting your accounts and your personal information.
-In order for your account(s) to be eligible for reimbursement of unauthorized activity, you must take the following steps:
+To qualify for this guarantee, you must take the following steps:

 Review your accounts regularly

 - Promptly and completely review all statements and account information we send you — through e-delivery, mail or from your advisor to confirm account transactions and balances are correct and valid.

 - You can also access your accounts online to check specific transactions or get more frequent information.

 - Report any incidents such as suspected unauthorized transactions, unauthorized access, or account changes to Ameriprise Financial by calling 1.800.862.7919 and asking for client web support.